-- All support letters must be on organisational letterheads and include a signature of a representative with sufficient delegation to approve the commitment. - There will be questions specific to national security risks in the full application, including on your organisation's framework for managing foreign interference, what due diligence you conduct to understand project partners and how you assess potential risks of your project.
+The application form contains questions specific to national security risks, including on your organisation's framework for managing foreign interference, what due diligence you conduct to understand project partners and how you assess potential risks of your project.
 These questions may impact applicants' eligibility at the full application stage.
+Refer to Project specific legislation, policies and industry standards section for more details.